shettyprithvi/Hacksgiving/README.md

 # Hacksgiving

-## T-Mobile Hacksgiving - Nov 2018
+## T-Mobile Hacksgiving - Nov 2018 - 1st place winner

 ## The product "Retail'ored" was targeted to reduce the number of returns in digital commerce with a three-step approach.
 The solution combined user experience research and data science in a constructive way.